 Our collaborative blog series, Representations of Displacement, explores the many ways of engaging with questions of refugee and local community representation, including a broad set of voices and perspectives by contributors who include scholars, writers and artists.
 In addition to contributions to our photography gallery, soundscapes, and poetry.

-Through our research, we have advanced a ‘Spaces and Places, not Faces’ approach, which PI Prof. Elena Fiddian-Qasmiyeh outlines in more detail here.
-This recognises an over-reliance on visual and specifically face-oriented modes of representing displacement both within academia and humanitarian communications.
-This approach therefore invites us to consider the different means of representing displacement, focusing in particular on structural, spatialised processes, in contrast to a highly individualised, de-contextualising focus on individual faces.
+Our research has advanced what Prof. Elena Fiddian-Qasmiyeh conceptualises as a ‘Spaces and Places, not Faces’ approach (outlined in more detail here).
+This approach recognises an over-reliance on visual and specifically face-oriented modes of representing displacement both within academia and humanitarian communications, and invites us to consider the different means of representing displacement, focusing in particular on structural, spatialised processes, in contrast to a highly individualised, de-contextualising focus on individual faces.